Robust Frequent Directions with Application in Online Learning: Notation and Preliminaries

 \subsection{Frequent Directions}

 We give a brief review of frequent directions (FD) \citep{DBLP:journals/siamcomp/GhashamiLPW16,liberty2013simple}, because it is closely related to our proposed method.
-Frequent Directions are a deterministic matrix sketching in the row-updates model.
-For any input matrix $\A\in\BR^{T\times d}$ which comes sequentially row by row, it maintains a sketch matrix $\B\in\BR^{(m-1)\times d}$ with $m\ll T$ to approximate $\A^\top\A$ by $\B^\top\B$.
+FD is a deterministic matrix sketching in the row-updates model.
+For any input matrix $\A\in\BR^{T\times d}$ whose rows come sequentially, it maintains a sketch matrix $\B\in\BR^{(m-1)\times d}$ with $m\ll T$ to approximate $\A^\top\A$ by $\B^\top\B$.

 We present the detailed implementation of FD in Algorithm \ref{alg:FD}.
 The intuition behind FD is similar to that of frequent items.
 FD periodically shrinks orthogonal vectors by roughly the same amount (Line 5 of Algorithm \ref{alg:FD}).
 The shrinking step reduces the square Frobenius norm of the sketch reasonable and guarantees that no direction is reduced too much.